tbrowder/FontFactory-Type1/METHODS.md

   * Bottom bearing - The `y` value of the bottom side of a glyph's bounding box.

   * Right bearing - The `x` value of the right side of a glyph's bounding box.
+(Note *FreeType* defines this differently: the distance between the rightmost bbox edge of the glyph and the [advance] point.)

   * Scale factor - A font's metrics are typically described as being in a rectangular coordinate system with a width of 1000 units.
 To get the equivalent of the dimensions in the chosen point size the values are multiplied by a scale factor: point size / 1000.